r-grandorder/tri-hermes/en/pages/Remnants/salem.md

 Um, no?
 Not even a little?
 I never did manage to entice you to come along with me, after all.

 **Circe:**
-Plus, you seem like the kind of {(M) guy /(F) girl} who really gets around.
+Plus, you seem like the kind of [♂ guy /♀ girl] who really gets around.
 That sort of thing really isn't for me.

 **Circe:**
 Th-that said, if Hecate and fortune smiled on us and brought us together, I could give it some thought...